Embedding and trajectories of temporal networks

 \subsection{Boundedness of trajectories}

-Next we investigate boundedness of the network trajectory, i.e., the property of the trajectory that it remains within a particular bounded domain under the condition that events do not occur too frequently.
+Next we investigate boundedness of the network trajectory, i.e., the property of the trajectory that it remains within a particular bounded domain.
 We assume that adjacency matrices $\{A_\ell \}_{\ell=1}^{\infty}$ arrive with regular intervals, i.e., $t_\ell = \ell\tau$, where $\tau (>0)$ is a constant.
 However, the extension of the following results to the case of aperiodic inputs, with the minimal interval between two consecutive input adjacency matrices being equal to $\tau$, is straightforward.
 We also assume that each adjacency matrix $A_\ell$ is selected from a finite set, which we denote by $\{ \tilde{A}_m \}_{m=1}^M$.
 In the periodic input case discussed in the previous section, we obtain $M=T$ and $A_\ell = \tilde{A}_{((\ell -1) \text{ mod } T)+1}$. \begin{lemma} For any sequence of input adjacency matrices $\{A_\ell\}_{\ell=1}^\infty$, where each $A_\ell\in\{ \tilde{A}_1,\ldots,\tilde{A}_M\}$, let $B(t)$ be the corresponding tie-decay matrix, which we write as

 with $\tilde{c}_m(t) \ge 0$.
 Then, each $\tilde{c}_m(t)$ is bounded. \end{lemma} \begin{proof} We first show that $\displaystyle\sum_{m=1}^{M}\tilde{c}_m(t)$ is bounded for any input sequence, hence so is each $\tilde{c}_m(t)$.
 Consider an arbitrary $t\in[t_{\ell},t_{\ell+1})$, for which we can write $t = t_\ell + \Delta t$ with $\Delta t\in [0,\tau)$.
 For each $m\in\{1,\ldots,M\}$, we obtain